Skip to main content

 The University of Kentucky's annual Naff Symposium will host three leading chemistry experts from around the world, including a Nobel prize winner, Friday, April 12, at UK's William T. Young Library auditorium.

 Presented by the Department of Chemistry in the UK College of Arts and Sciences, the Naff Symposium brings to UK's campus well-renowned chemistry experts, including Nobel prize-winning scientists, to share their knowledge with students and faculty from UK and nearby institutions.
-The symposium was established in honor of Anna S. Naff, a University of Kentucky graduate, through the
+The symposium was established in honor of Anna S. Naff, a University of Kentucky graduate,

 By Keith Hautala